Custom Dictionaries Translation Services Word Databases

 Part of Speech: Noun

 Meaning: 1.
 A floozy, hussy, harlot, slut, slattern, strumpet, tart, or any bold, impudent girl or woman.
-2. An effeminate male homosexual.
-(Queen is a US [mis]spelling.)
-3. (Scotland only!)
-A young girl.
+2. An effeminate gay.
+(Queen is an understandable US misspelling in this sense.)
+3. As always, Scotland is the exception: in some of its dialects a quean is a normal young girl.

 Word History: In Old English cwene "woman" and cwen "queen" were pronounced differently even though they were derived from the same Old Germanic word, kweniz.
-The root of this word goes back to Proto-Indo-European gwen- "woman" which emerged in Greek as gyne "woman", the root of the borrowed English word, gynecology.
-In Russian the same PIE word became žena "wife" and, in Persian, zan "woman".
-In Irish Gaelic the same root became bean "woman" which is used with sídhe "fairy" in the phrase bean sídhe "wailing female spirit of death".
+The root of this word goes back to Proto-Indo-European gwen- "woman", which emerged in Greek as gyne "woman", the root of English gynecology.
+In Russian the same PIE word emerged as zhena "wife" and, in Persian, zan "woman".
+In Swedish kvinna, Norwegian kvinne, and Danish kvinde, all from the same PIE word, mean "woman".
+In Irish Gaelic the PIE word became bean "woman", which is used with sídhe "fairy" in the phrase bean sídhe "wailing female spirit".
 English collapsed this phrase into one word: banshee.

 Dr. Goodword, alphaDictionary.com